RayPlante/ADASS/README.md

    git clone https://github.com/astro-friedel/ADASS.git

    and it will create a new subdirectory called 'ADASS'.
-If you alreadyu had one, git will nicely complain.
+If you already had one, git will nicely complain.

 2) this will get you the latest updates from the others: